OlaOlowo2023/Data-Engineering-with-CICD/README.md

 # End-to-End Data Engineering Project

-This is the repository for the LinkedIn Learning course End-to-End Data Engineering Project.
+This End-to-End Data Engineering Project focuses on designing, building, and deploying a complete data pipeline that transforms raw data into actionable insights.
+The project covers the full lifecycle of data engineering, including data ingestion, storage, processing, transformation, and visualization.

-The world of data engineering is ever-changing, with new tools and technologies emerging on a regular basis.
-Building an effective analytics platform can be a daunting task, especially if you’re not familiar with all the tools available.
-How do you turn scattered, complex data into a model that drives insights and decision-making?
+The pipeline begins with extracting data from diverse sources (e.g., APIs, databases, or files), followed by data cleansing and transformation using tools such as Apache Spark or SQL.
+Processed data is then loaded into a data warehouse (e.g., Snowflake, BigQuery, or Amazon Redshift) for efficient querying and analytics.
+Automation and orchestration are implemented using tools like Apache Airflow or Prefect to ensure reliability and scalability.

-In this course, Thalia Barrera teaches data professionals how to implement an end-to-end data engineering project using open tools from the modern data stack.
-She touches on best practices such as data modeling, testing, documentation and version control and shows you how to efficiently extract, load, and transform data into a unified, analytics-ready format.
-Thalia shows you how to confidently select and use tools through practical examples—taking you through the construction of a robust data pipeline for a fictional ecommerce company—and how to implement best practices in data engineering.
+The final component of the project includes building dashboards or reports using BI tools such as Tableau, Power BI, or Looker to enable stakeholders to make data-driven decisions.
+Throughout the project, best practices in data modeling, version control, security, and monitoring are applied to ensure a robust and maintainable architecture.

 ## Instructions
 This repository has two branches: `main` holds the initial state of the project, and `finished` holds the final state.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.